MEDIA76/arcane/MANUAL.md

 }; ?>
 ```

+- Page specific helpers are collected by creating matching `/filename/` directory.
-- Each file's returned code is automatically loaded.
+- Each file's returned code is automatically loaded and traverses each directory upward.

 ### Layouts